Mom, it’s time for the quiz.

 But Jitka, see, here’s where you went wrong.
-Rhoda never burst into anger.
+Rhoda didn’t burst into anger.
 I mean, she is angry that her mother is “gas-lighting” her. (“Every month I send my mother $50 and every month she uses it to by ME presents!
 I gotta stop her from doing that kind of stuff!”)
-But I didn’t see an eruption of anger with throwing things and breaking things, which is what Staphysagria does when she can’t take it anymore.
+But I didn’t see an eruption of anger with throwing things and breaking things, which is what Staphysagria does when they can’t take it anymore.

-The red thread of the whole story is the feeling of guilt, Ida kept trying to make Rhoda feel guilty by bringing her exaggerated gifts; Mary felt guilty about everything (about Ida, about failing at her job, forgetting Ted’s iron-on patch, etc.) and Rhoda felt guilty for rebelling against her mother, which she finally regretted doing.
+The red thread of the whole story is the feeling of guilt.
+Ida kept trying to make Rhoda feel guilty by bringing her exaggerated gifts; Mary felt guilty about everything (about Ida, about failing at her job, forgetting Ted’s iron-on patch, etc.) and Rhoda felt guilty for rebelling against her mother, which she finally regretted doing.

 All three remedies ( Ars, Carc, Staph) are in the rubric Mind: Guilt, feelings.

 I know, Jitka.
 It can be hard to differentiate between Nat-mur and Staphysagria.
 But here’s what I see in Rhoda as her essential characteristic.
 Rhoda is afraid of crying–which in the end, when she finally comes face to face with her mother, is exactly what she does!
-Now, what remedy arranges everything in her life so that she won’t be tempted to cry?
+Now, what remedy arranges everything in her life so that she won’t have to cry?
 Also, remember when I said, “That’s the only hint I’m going to give you!”?
 What was the hint?
 Rhoda was looking out the department store window at her mother whose back was to the window.
 Rhoda says, “My mother, she’s got a back that could break your heart.”
 Which of our remedies has a broken heart?
 Nat-mur!

 Is anybody else here today?